Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Methods

 \subsection{Lesion classifier}

 The lesion classifier comprises multiple independent lesion prediction heads.
-Each head specializes in a specific anatomical structure (e.g., glomeruli) and processes cropped images of the specified structure to predict probabilities for multi-label lesions.
-Figure.\ref{fig:lesion_classifier} illustrates this design.
+Each head specializes in a specific anatomical structure (e.g., glomerulus) and processes cropped images of the specified structure to predict probabilities for multi-label lesions.
+Figure \ref{fig:lesion_classifier} illustrates this design.
 The architecture of a single head consists of three convolutional blocks followed by a max-pooling operator.
 Each block contains a $3 \times 3$ convolutional, batch normalization, and ReLU activation.
-We currently implement two prediction heads: one for glomeruli (predicting sclerosis) and one for tubuli (predicting atrophy).
-Importantly, the modular design of the instance segmentation component allows lesion prediction heads to operate as independent plug-ins.
+We currently implement two prediction heads for glomeruli (predicting sclerosis) and tubuli (predicting atrophy).
+Notably, the modular design of the instance segmentation component allows lesion prediction heads to operate as independent plug-ins.
 This modularity is crucial for seamlessly adapting the model to the expanding datasets, particularly in clinical scenarios.
 It allows for the straightforward integration or removal of prediction heads with minimal impact on the overall model architecture.
-For example, if new annotations for arteries become available, a dedicated prediction head can be trained to classify arterial lesions and integrated into the model without modifying existing components.
-Likewise, this design allows for the extension of the model's diagnostic scope to include additional lesions within a given structure (e.g., tubuli) through the simple replacement of an existing prediction head with a newly trained one on expanded data.
+For example, if new annotations for arteries become available, a dedicated prediction head can be trained to classify arterial lesions and integrate them into the model without modifying existing components.
+Likewise, this design extends the model's diagnostic scope to include additional lesions within a given structure (e.g., tubuli) by simply replacing an existing prediction head with a newly trained one on expanded data.
 This design promotes the model's versatility and long-term adaptability within clinical scenarios where the scope of identifiable lesions may increase.